-- Configure the HA encryption key before using the HA link. - Management via Telnet, HTTP (WebUI) and NSM is only allowed through a VPN tunnel with 256-bit AES encryption. - User names and passwords are case-sensitive.
-The password consists of at least six alphanumeric characters.
-Since there are 26 uppercase letters, 26 lowercase letters, and 10 digits, the total number of available characters is 62.
-The probability of someone guessing a password is 1/(626) = 1/56,800,235,584, which is far less than a 1/1,000,000 random success rate.
-If three login attempts from the console fail consecutively, the console will be disabled for one minute.
-If three login attempts from Telnet or the WebUI (through VPN with AES encryption) fail consecutively, any login attempts from that source will be dropped for one minute. - If there are multiple login failure retries within one minute and since the user is locked out after three contiguous login failures, the random success rate for multiple retries is 1/(626) + 1/ 626) + 1/(626) = 3/(626), which is far less than 1/100,000. - DSA-signed firmware image cryptographic strength analysis: the firmware is signed by a well-protected DSA private key.
+- Configure the HA encryption key before using the HA link. - Management via Telnet, HTTP (WebUI) and NSM is only allowed through a VPN tunnel with 256-bit AES encryption. - DSA-signed firmware image cryptographic strength analysis: the firmware is signed by a well-protected 1024 bit modulus DSA private key, which provides 80 bits of security.
 The generated signature is attached to the firmware.
-In order for the device to accept an authorized image, the image has to have a correct 40-byte (320-bit) signature.
-The probability of someone guessing a signature correctly is 1/(2320), which is far less than 1/1,000,000. - The image download takes at least 23 seconds, so there can be no more than 3 download tries within one minute.
-Therefore, the random success rate for multiple retries is $1/(2^{320}) + 1/(2^{320}) + 1/(2^{320}) = 3/(2^{320})$, which is far less than 1/100,000. - In order for authentication data to be protected against disclosure, substitution and modification, passwords are not echoed during entry. - The NetScreen-5GT does not employ a maintenance interface or have a maintenance role. - When in FIPS mode, the WebUI of the NetScreen-5GT only displays options that comply with the requirements of FIPS 140-2. - The output data path is logically disconnected from the circuitry and processes that perform key generation or key zeroization. - The NetScreen-5GT provides a Show Status service via the GET service. - The NetScreen-5GT implements the following power-up self-tests:

-Device Specific Self-Tests:

-- Boot ROM firmware self-test is via DSA signature (Firmware Integrity Test)

-- SDRAM read/write check

-- FLASH test
+In order for the device to accept an authorized image, the image has to have a correct signature. - The image download takes at least 23 seconds, so there can be no more than 3 download tries within one minute.
+Therefore, the random success rate for multiple retries is $1/(2^{320}) + 1/(2^{320}) + 1/(2^{320}) = 3/(2^{320})$, which is far less than

+- The SSG 520M and 550M do not employ a maintenance interface or have a maintenance role. - When in FIPS mode, the WebUI of the SSG 520M and 550M only displays options that comply with the requirements of FIPS 140-2. - The output data path is logically disconnected from the circuitry and processes that perform key generation or key zeroization. - The SSG 520M and 550M provide a Show Status service via the GET service. - The SSG 520M and 550M implement the following power-up self-tests: Device Specific Self-Tests: - Boot ROM firmware self-test is via DSA signature (Firmware Integrity Test) - SDRAM read/write check - FLASH test